tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 Anything else worth mentioning?
 Oh yeah, Ghost was unable to make it to Arlington and ana, yes *that* ana, stood in.
 That was pretty neat.

-**What would success look like?** Would you believe that this is the third and final Chinese team left to talk about?
+**What would success look like?** It may be hard to believe, but this is the third and final Chinese team left to talk about.
 Three Chinese teams at a TI!
-For reference, here's the comparison to previous TIs.
+Unprecedented.
+Here's the comparison to previous TIs.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/Chart.js/3.9.1/chart.min.js"></script>